WHMCS/developer-docs/provisioning-modules/single-sign-on.md

 ## Service Single Sign-On <a id="service-sso"></a>

-Service single sign-on is to allow admin and client users to login to the control panel of the service automatically.
+Service single sign-on can be used to allow admin and client users to login to the control panel or dashboard for a given service automatically.

 ```
 /**